Elizabeth Ogbaga

 Elizabeth Ogbaga is a Nigerian lawyer, registered nurse and politician.
 She was elected into the House of Representatives of Nigeria in 2007 to represent Ebonyi/Ohaukwu federal constituency.
 She was elected on the platform of the People's Democratic Party (PDP).
-She was cleared on the 15th of May 2022 to run for the Ebonyi North Senatorial race on the platform of the All Progressives Congress (APC).
+She was cleared on 15 May 2022 to run for the Ebonyi North Senatorial race on the platform of the All Progressives Congress (APC).
+She was recently appointed the Chairman of Ebonyi State Health Insurance Agency by Gov Francis Nwifuru.

 Committee membership

 Hon.
 Elizabeth Ogbaga was a member of the following committees: